 The preliminary opinion has no legal effect regarding the issue of a certificate of professional competence by NBA later on.

 In order to request a preliminary opinion from the NBA the applicant has to fill in a form provided by the NBA.
 For the preliminary opinion the applicant needs to supply the NBA with the same information and documents that need to be supplied with an application for a certificate of professional competence.

-The preliminary opinion becomes invalid when either the legal requirements or the learning outcomes of the Dutch accountancy education programs change.
-The equivalence of a foreign accountancy education programs to the Dutch accountancy education programs is assessed at the time of the application.
+The preliminary opinion must be re-evaluated when either the legal requirements or the learning outcomes of the Dutch accountancy education programs change.
+The equivalence of foreign accountancy education programs to the Dutch accountancy education programs is assessed at the time of the application.